hdaniel1/module-one-final-project-guidelines-dc-web-career-040119/APPLICATIONINFORMATION.md

 		5. See pets by breed
 		6. See all shelters that have volunteer work
 		7. See all events
-4. Area
+4. Event
 	-Attributes:
-		1. Zip - string, required
-		3. City, string, required
-	-Methods:
-		1. See all areas
-		2. See all shelters in area
-		3. See all available pets???
-5. Event
-	-Attributes:
 		1. Shelter - integer, required
 		2. Location - string, required
 		3. Description - string, required
 		4. Start_time - datetime, required
 		5. End_time - datetime, required
-6. Favorited_Pets (J)
+5. Favorited_Pets (J)
 	-Attributes:
 		1. Pet - integer, required
 		2. Adopter - integer, required
+	-Methods:
+		1. See all favorited_pets
+		2. See favorited pets matching an input response that are available
+		3. See favorited pets matching an input response that are unavailable
-7. Volunteer_Interest (J)
+6. Volunteer_Interest (J)
 	-Attributes:
 		1. Shelter - integer, required
 		2. Adopter - integer, required
-8. Event_attendance (J)
+7. Event_attendance (J)
 	-Attributes:
 		1. Attended - boolean, optional
 		2. Event - integer, required